pblischak/zprob/README.md

 - **enemy_spawner:** Shows a gamedev motivated use case where distinct enemy types are sampled with different frequencies, are given different stats based on their type, and are placed randomly on the level map.

-## Low-Level Distributions API

-While the easiest way to get started using `zprob` is with the `RandomEnvironment` struct, for users wanting more fine-grained control over the construction and usage of different probability distributions, `zprob` provides a lower-level "Distributions API".

 ## Available Distributions